Meet the Speakers

 2001 – Master of Veterinary Sciences (The Ohio State University, USA)

 2003 – Diplomate American College of Veterinary Internal Medicine (Neurology)

 2005 – Diplomate European College of Veterinary Neurology

 2010 – Dr. med. vet. habilitatus (small animal surgery and small animal neurology)

-since 2012 – Secretary of the European College of Veterinary Neurology
+2012 – Secretary of the European College of Veterinary Neurology

 Vladimir Jekl (CZ)